yet-another-ransomware-demo/yet-another-ransomware-demo/README.md

 --enc-sym-key ENC_SYM_KEY
 	the location to save the encrypted sym key
 ```

+### Installing the Payload on target
+As part of the PoC of delivering a ransomware, we've crafted a shell script to install a released version of the `ransomware` along with a `public_key.pem`

 #### Encryption
 Note that by default, this project will run the ransomware demo against the `os_root` directory in its current directory.